BombShellReaper/Dragonwilds-Linux-Server/README.md

     # Log file
-    LOGFILE="/path/to/your/logfile.txt"  # Update with your log file path DIRPATH="/path/to/your/server" # Update with the directory containing "*name.sh*"
+    LOGFILE="/path/to/your/logfile.txt"  # Update with your log file path DIRPATH="/path/to/your/rs_server" # Update with your game server installation directory STEAMUSERNAME="YOUR_STEAM_USERNAME"

     # Create the log directory if it doesn't exist
     LOGDIR=$(dirname "$LOGFILE")
-    mkdir -p "$LOGDIR"
+    mkdir -p "$LOGDIR"Bi

     # Create the log file if it doesn't exist
     touch "$LOGFILE"